-The fall “limited time only” beverages currently offered at Starbucks have appealing names such as Pumpkin Spice Latte or Salted Caramel Mocha Frappuccino.
-But while the latter’s title doesn’t indicate it, “toffee nut syrup” is one of its key ingredients — which only becomes clear after a visit to Starbucks’ website.
+The fall “limited time only” beverages being offered at Starbucks have appealing names such as Pumpkin Spice Latte or Salted Caramel Mocha Frappuccino.
+But while the latter’s title doesn’t indicate it, “toffee nut syrup” is one of its key ingredients – which only becomes clear after a visit to Starbucks’ website.
 Having said that, just what the “nut syrup” is made from isn’t clear from a website visit.
-So we dug further and sent the company an email.
+So we emailed the company.

-“Starbucks Toffee Nut Syrup tastes of toffee, but does not contain peanuts or tree nuts,” Mary Saunoris, communications specialist for Starbucks, explained in an email last week.
+“Starbucks Toffee Nut Syrup tastes of toffee, but does not contain peanuts or tree nuts,” Mary Saunoris, communications specialist for Starbucks, explained in an email.

 While reassuring, this isn’t obvious to allergic customers standing in line for a latte, so we asked Saunoris: If it doesn’t contain nuts, then why is it called a nut syrup?
 She replied: “All of our syrups are named based on flavor profile.”

 Alright, but this still poses the question: How can a nut-allergic individual at their coffee shop know that what’s called nut isn’t, in fact, a nut?

 When an Allergic Living contributor visited a store in Reno, Nevada recently, Starbucks’ signage was not illuminating.
 “We are actively working to make allergen information for our beverage selections available online,” Saunoris wrote in a followup email.

 “In the meantime, if a customer has an allergen concern, they are encouraged to ask our baristas to check the ingredient labels in-store or contact our customer service team at any time.”
 Consumers can visit Starbucks’ communications website to find information on how to contact them for additional information.